 Admission to all of these programs is based on performance in coursework, recommendation by science and mathematics faculty, and the positive recommendation of the engineering advisor.

-Students interested in the 3-2 engineering program should plan on taking Math 113-114 and Physics 190 in their first year.
+Generally, students interested in the 3-2 engineering program should plan on taking math and physics in their first term.
+The most appropriate course choices should be worked out in consultation with the engineering advisor during registration.

 The engineering advisor is Professor Peter Millet (315-859-4706, email@example.com).

-All those considering careers in the health-related professions are encouraged to consult with Leslie North, coordinator for health professions advising (315-859-4584, email@example.com) early in their academic careers.
+All those considering careers in the health-related professions are encouraged to consult with Leslie Bell, interim coordinator for health professions advising (315-859-4346, firstname.lastname@example.org) early in their academic careers.

 The essential course requirements that students planning to attend medical school should complete over their four years at Hamilton are: